aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/print-and-preview/create-transparent-image-of-excel-worksheet/_index.md

 {{% alert color="primary" %}}

-Sometimes, you need to generate the image of your worksheet as a transparent image.
-You want to apply transparency to all cells which have no fill colors.
+Sometimes, you need to generate an image of your worksheet as a transparent image.
+You want to apply transparency to all cells that have no fill colors.
 Aspose.Cells provides the [**ImageOrPrintOptions.GetTransparent()**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/imageorprintoptions/gettransparent/) property to apply transparency to the worksheet image.
-When this property is **false**, then cells with no fill colors are drawn with white color and when it is **true**, cells with no fill colors are drawn transparent.
+When this property is **false**, cells with no fill colors are drawn in white, and when it is **true**, cells with no fill colors are drawn as transparent.

 {{% /alert %}}

 In the following worksheet image, transparency has not been applied.
-The cells with no fill colors are drawn white.
+The cells with no fill colors are drawn in white.

 |**Output without transparency: the cell background is white**|
 | :- |
 |![todo:image_alt_text](create-transparent-image-of-excel-worksheet_1.png)|

-While, in the following worksheet image, transparency has been applied.
+While in the following worksheet image, transparency has been applied.
 The cells with no fill colors are transparent.

 |**Output with transparency enabled**|
 | :- |